Giampetterson/LindaCoin-Masternode-Script/README.md

 	echo 'vm.swappiness=10' | sudo tee -a /etc/sysctl.conf
 	echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

-#Dregreasing reboot
+# Dregreasing reboot
 We have to be sure that swap configuration is correctly configured, so we reboot !

 	shutdown -r now

-#Add Rootikit
+# Add Rootikit
-detector that automagically scans for mailware and reports daily (crontab preconfiguredin the package) use Gmail+ features for multiple nodes; add your email.
+Add a rootkit detector that automagically scans for malware and reports daily (crontab preconfiguredin the package) use Gmail+ features for multiple nodes; add your email.

 	apt -y install rkhunter
 	rkhunter --update